Keintsagi/Draw-Square-Snap-CS-Principles/README.md

 # Draw Square Snap!
 CS-Principles
 My second Snap! project for CS Principles.
-This is a simple algorithm made in Snap that draws a square.
+This is a simple program that draws a square & a rectangle.

 #### How I Made it
 After creating my first project which was guided by my teacher, he instructed me to create a program via Snap! that draws a square using the pen blocks.
 He also recommended trying a rectangle.
 I've dabbled in Scratch before so I already knew how to do this.
 A pen down at Start, add a repeat that repeats 4 times for each side of the square, activate the pen, move a certain amount, and then rotate 90 degrees to continue to the next side.
 Finally a pen up outside of the loop to stop the drawing.
 This program did what my teacher instructed but... it was kind of boring and I wanted to challenge myself.